Does it even matter?

 The bell size is an extremely important aspect of a trumpet just as the size is important for most instruments (think the size of certain drums, acoustic string instruments, and wind instruments).

 When you’re shopping for a trumpet, you’ll need to categorize them by their bell size, as well as the material from which the bell is constructed.
+Both have changed throughout the history of the trumpet and there is still some variance today.

 Why material you ask?